ngeor/blog/_posts/2020/2020-02-23-emoji-in-bash-prompt.md

 }
 ```

 This function checks the exit code and prepends a text to the PS1 prompt.
-To use
+If the
+exit code is zero, it adds the OK emoji.
+Otherwise, it adds an alarm emoji and
+also shows the exit code in red.
+I find the visual hint quite useful and showing
+the exit code saves the extra effort of typing `echo $?` to see it.

-it, I modified `PROMPT_COMMAND` into:
+To use it, I modified `PROMPT_COMMAND` into:

 ```sh
 PROMPT_COMMAND='__git_ps1 "\u@\h:\w" "\\\$ " ; __last_err_ps1'